Almond Flour Banana Muffins – Gluten-Free, Moist & Easy (Vegan Option)

 3. Mash the banana in a large bowl.
 Stir in the applesauce and soy milk.
 Add the maple syrup and mix well.

-4. Sift together the flour, almond flour, baking powder, baking soda, cinnamon, and cardamom in a separate bowl.
+4. In a separate bowl, sift together the flour, almond flour, baking powder, baking soda, cinnamon, and cardamom.

 5. Add the dry ingredients to the wet mixture and stir by hand using a whisk or spoon until combined.